 Founder and Publisher – Hal Niedzviecki

 Hal Niedzviecki is a writer, speaker, culture commentator and editor whose work challenges preconceptions and confronts readers with the offenses of everyday life.
 He is the author of over ten books including the novel The Archaeologists (ARP), a collection of short stories Look Down, This is Where it Must Have Happened (City Lights, April 2011) and the nonfiction book Trees on Mars: Our Obsession with the Future (Seven Stories Press).

 Co-Publisher – Tara Gordon Flint

 Tara Flint is the Associate Publisher, Business and Circulation Manager at Broken Pencil.
 Tara introduced the spreadsheet to BP in 1999 and brings a broad background in marketing, event planning, finance, and management.
-Tara is responsible for marketing and promotions, circulation, accounting, public relations and fundraising.
+Tara is responsible for circulation, accounting, and fundraising.